krishna426426/Module-3-MDT/README.md

 ## Add Device Health Dashboard ( optional / time permitting)

-This section is for your reference,
+This section is for your reference only.

 Review the content from https://grafana.com/grafana/dashboards/13462